 - No inheritance tax

-Gibraltar has no double taxation agreement, but waivers are available for taxes paid in other countries.
-Characterised non-residents generating overseas revenues are exempt from income tax in Gibraltar.
+Gibraltar has signed a double taxation agreement, meaning non-residents generating overseas revenues are exempt from income tax in Gibraltar.
 In regard to the exchange of information provisions, Gibraltar has implemented the OECD Exchange of Information Treaty and is on the OECD white list.

 Special tax regime for High Net Worth Individuals (HNWI)